halayuba/laravel-jobsave/README.md

     jobInterviewsApiUrl: 'http://{url}/api/interviews',
     authApiUrl: 'http://{url}/api/auth/user',
 ~~~
-* An optional sql file "Jobs.sql" is included as an example
+* An optional sql files "interviews.sql" and "submissions.sql" are included as seeders in the "extra" folder (under "obsave/database/seeders/extra") that you can import manually if decided to use.

 ### Maintainers & Contributors
 - Simon Bashir